ArthurDanjou/website-old/content/articles/en/new-version-new-website.md

 ---
 slug: new-version-new-website
-title: Ouverture de la nouvelle version de mon site !
+title: Opening of the new version of my site!
-description: Après de long mois de développement, voici la version 2 de mon site !
+description: After long months of development, here is version 2 of my site!
 reading_time: 2
 tags: ["tags.dev"]
-cover: 'post-1'
+cover: post-1
 date: 13-12-2020
 background: false
 ---